yard-turkey/examples-and-blogs/examples/managing-with-mirroring/multisite/README.md

 # Configure cloudflare
 Login to cloudflare and [ follow the directions here ](./load-balancing/README.md)

+# Mirroring
+To begin the process of mirroring the data [ Follow the steps here ](./mirroring/README.md)

 # Switching sites
 Perform the following steps to switch from site 1 to site 2. [ site 1 to site 2](./failover/README.md)